|

 Named for: occurrence around the South African town of Barberton

-A shrubby plant from South Africa, Zimbabwe and Mozambique with narrow, upward-pointing leaves clustered towards the end of green stems which become brown and woody with age and may extend to 6 ft.
+A shrubby plant from South Africa, Zimbabwe and Mozambique with narrow, upward-pointing succulent leaves clustered towards the end of green stems which become brown and woody with age and may extend to 6 ft.
 The leaves have a groove on their upper face.
 Old leaves are deciduous and leave a scar on the stem.
 The fragrant golden flowers around the growing point are small tufts of yellow stamens.
 This species grows at modest elevations and is said to tolerate mild frosts.

 |